Continually Updated Clinical Reference

 Cyanosis

 The distinctive blue or purple skin discoloration of cyanosis indicates the presence of at least 5 g/dL of desaturated hemoglobin.
-Severely anemic patients (regardless of degree of desaturation) are, therefore, unable to manifest cyanosis.
-Cyanosis may be classified as central or peripheral, referring to the etiology of the hemoglobin desaturation, not to the anatomic location of the cyanosis.
+Severely anemic patients (regardless of the degree of desaturation) are, therefore, unable to manifest cyanosis.
+Cyanosis may be classified as central or peripheral, referring to the etiology of the hemoglobin desaturation, not to the observed anatomic location of the cyanosis.
 Central cyanosis is often a manifestation of congenital heart disease characterized by right-to-left pulmonary shunts.
 Central cyanosis typically involves the entire body but may be best appreciated on warm areas of the body (eg, tongue, oral mucosa, conjunctiva, skin).
 Peripheral cyanosis is a manifestation of diminished tissue perfusion with resultant increased local oxygen extraction leading to high levels of desaturated hemoglobin.
-Shock, heart failure, and peripheral vascular disease are conditions that may result in peripheral cyanosis.
+Shock, heart failure, and peripheral vascular disease are common causes.

 Clubbing

-Clubbing describes the bulbous, clublike deformation of the distal portion of the fingers and toes resulting from connective-tissue proliferation (see Media File 1).
-The condition was first described by Hippocrates; an alternate term is Hippocratic fingers.
+Clubbing describes the bulbous, clublike deformation of the distal portion of the fingers and toes resulting from connective-tissue proliferation (see the image below).
+The condition was first described by Hippocrates [1] ; an alternate term is Hippocratic fingers.

-Clubbing may be hereditary, but, more often, it is acquired and is associated with a number of infectious, inflammatory, neoplastic, and vascular disorders.
-Although it may occur with several lung diseases (ie, lung cancer, tuberculosis, lung abscess, bronchiectasis, cystic fibrosis, idiopathic pulmonary fibrosis), clubbing is a distinctly unusual finding in chronic obstructive pulmonary disease and should prompt a search for other causes (particularly lung cancer).
+Clubbing may be hereditary (ie, primary hypertrophic osteoarthropathy, which is discussed in the next section), but, more often, it is acquired and is associated with a number of infectious, inflammatory, neoplastic, and vascular disorders.
+Although it may occur with several lung diseases (ie, lung cancer, tuberculosis, lung abscess, bronchiectasis, cystic fibrosis, idiopathic pulmonary fibrosis), [2] clubbing is a distinctly unusual finding in chronic obstructive pulmonary disease and its presence should prompt the clinician to search for other causes (particularly lung cancer).
+[3, 4]

 Pathophysiology

-Clubbing results from the proliferation of the connective tissue of the distal digits.
-Histologic findings correspond to the duration and severity of disease.
+Histologic findings may correspond to the duration and severity of disease.
 Early findings include dermal fibroplasia.
 Later, mucoid degeneration of the ground substances occurs.
 Severe long-standing clubbing is characterized by interstitial edema and infiltration by plasma cells and lymphocytes.
-Connective-tissue proliferation and interstitial edema results in a characteristic spongy quality to the proximal nail fold—as if the nail were floating in the nail bed.
+Connective-tissue proliferation and interstitial edema result in a characteristic spongy quality to the proximal nail fold—as if the nail were floating in the nail bed.

 Clinical findings